infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 To the dorms - cus the player will mostly be on their way to the dorms

+Are you going to go down the road of depression, or hatred?
+Will you be consumed, or repent, or even escape?

 ### Questions that I ask myself: